Gig Workers Featured

 Reporting Gig Income

 Gig workers typically receive income through platforms such as ride-sharing, delivery, or freelance services.
-If you earned $600 or more from a single client during 2025, you may receive a Form 1099-NEC or Form 1099-K. These forms report your gross income and are required for tax reporting.
+If you earn income from clients or payment platforms, you may receive Form 1099-NEC Nonemployee Compensation or Form 1099-K Payment Card and Third Party Network Transactions, depending on the nature of the transaction.
+These forms report gross payments and are used for informational purposes.

-Even if you don’t receive a 1099 form, you must report all income earned.
-Gig income is reported on Form 1040, Schedule C (Profit or Loss from Business) if you operated as a sole proprietor.
-You’ll need to calculate your net profit or loss and include it on your Form 1040.
+Even if you don’t receive a Form 1099, you must report all income earned.
+Gig income is reported on Schedule C (Form 1040) if you operate as a sole proprietor.
+You must calculate your net profit or loss (gross income minus allowable business expenses) and include it on your Form 1040.
+Net earnings of $400 or more are generally subject to self-employment tax.

 Claiming Federal Tax Credits

-Depending on your income and filing status, you may be eligible for several federal tax credits.
-OLT (Online Taxes) recommends reviewing the following:
+Depending on your income, filing status, and family situation, you may be eligible for several federal tax credits:

-• Premium Tax Credit: If you purchased health insurance through the Marketplace, you may be eligible.
-You must reconcile advance payments using Form 8962.
+• Premium Tax Credit: Available to eligible individuals who purchase health insurance through the Marketplace.
+Advance payments must be reconciled using Form 8962.

-Even if you don’t owe taxes, you should file a return to claim refundable credits like the EITC or Premium Tax Credit.
+Even if you do not owe income tax, you should file a return to claim refundable credits such as the Earned Income Credit or Premium Tax Credit.

 Deductions for Gig Workers